Kairotic/mistakes/dyadic.md

 isOddTimesEven = isFTimesF isOdd isEven
 ~~~~

-We have also defined odd-times-even and even-times-odd numbers.
+We have also defined odd-times-even and even-times-odd numbers, which are definitions 9 and 10.